Freeman-McFarlin Indian Chief on Horseback

 Hey Cap, I'd say what you have is a Freeman-McFarlin piece...it is hard, that's what keeps the chief from having a stump at the shoulder.
 The glaze sounds like the FM woodtone finish.

-A place called the "Black Horse Ranch" has an example pictured in their online collection of ceramic horses, which is pretty cool in itself
+A place called the "Black Horse Ranch" has an example pictured in their online collection of ceramic horses, which is pretty cool in itself - check about a third of the way down in pic labeled "#C Upper".

 Value?
 I'm not certain but would put it at least $125-150.